What Is Risk Tolerance

 Social pressure can positively or negatively influence risk tolerance.
 Social pressure is determined by the existing Norms in your organization.

 Norms refer to the practices and mindsets that develop over time in your organization.
-When safety is held in high priority in an organization, it will have norms that correspond with social pressures to behave safely.
+When safety is held as a high priority in an organization, it will have norms that correspond with social pressures to behave safely.

 In companies with poor safety culture, such as with silos, resistance to change, or pressure to perform, there can be many social pressures that negatively influence risk tolerance.
 Building good safety culture is a good way to ensure good social pressure.